sheamunion/dbc-phase-0/week-4/nums-letters.md

 ##Release 7

-###How does Ruby handle addition, subtraction, multiplication, and division of numbers?
+###1.
+How does Ruby handle addition, subtraction, multiplication, and division of numbers?

 Is this a trick question?
 I am not sure how to answer this one.
 Ruby handles these operations as I would handle them.
 Addition is addition, subtraction is subtraction, etc. I am not sure what learning competency this question is designed to assess.
 Perhaps it can be rewritten more explcitly.

-###What is the difference between integers and floats?
+###2.
+What is the difference between integers and floats?

-Read answers on lines 11 & 13, above. #DRY
+Read answers for Release 2, #2, above. #DRY

-###What is the difference between integer and float division?
+###3.
+What is the difference between integer and float division?

-Read answer on line 20, above. #DRY
+Read answer for Release 2, #3, above. #DRY

 ###What are strings?
 Why and when would you use them?